ev3dev/ev3dev.github.io/docs/tutorials/connecting-to-the-internet-via-bluetooth.md

         {% include screenshot.html source="/images/brickman/networking-droid4-connect-selected-online.png" %}

-    10. For `ssh` access to the EV3 on Android, you can use an app call [ConnectBot].
+    10. For `ssh` access to the EV3 on Android, you can use an app called [ConnectBot].

         Run ConnectBot and start a new connection.
 Do this by entering `robot@<ip-address>` where `<ip-address>` is the one seen on the EV3.
 Then press Enter on the keyboard